 The Bodhisatta was once a king’s chaplain.
-One day while out in a park he saw a slave girl and became enamored with her.
-They became intimate and she got pregnant.
-She told the Bodhisatta she wanted to name their child after his grandfather, but he said it would be wrong to give a noble name to a slave-girl’s bastard child.
+One day, while out in a park, he saw a slave and became enamored with her.
+They became intimate, and she got pregnant.
+She told the Bodhisatta she wanted to name their child after his grandfather, but he said it would be wrong to give a noble name to a slave’s bastard child.
 He told her instead to name the child Uddalaka, after the golden shower tree he was conceived under.
-The Bodhisatta gave the woman his signet ring and told her she could sell it and use the money to raise her child.
-And if she had a son, she should bring him to the palace after he had grown up.
+The Bodhisatta gave the woman his signet ring and told her that if she had a girl she could sell the ring and use the money to raise her child.
+But if she had a son, she should bring him to the palace after he had grown up.

 When Uddalaka came of age, he asked his mother who his father was, and she told him.
 Because his father was a chaplain, he was inspired to study the holy books and went to do so with a world-renowned teacher in Taxila.
-But while living there, he saw a group of ascetics and instead chose to go off to study with them.
+But while living there, he saw a group of ascetics and instead went off to study with them.
 He began by serving them in return for lessons, but eventually his knowledge eclipsed them all and he became their leader and teacher.

 In the Lifetime of the Buddha

 Uddalaka was an earlier birth of one of the Buddha’s disciples who claimed to dedicate himself to seeking salvation, but was known by other disciples to be dishonest.
-When the Buddha heard some of them discussing the dishonest disciple, he told them this story so they knew that this disciple had also been this way in the past.
+When the Buddha heard some of them discussing the dishonest disciple, he told them this story so they knew that he had also been this way in the past.